josephmisiti/josephmisiti.github.io/_posts/2014-09-22-how-not-to-lie-with-statistics.markdown

 I just finished reading [How Not to Lie with Statistics: Avoiding Common Mistakes in Quantitative
 Political Science](http://gking.harvard.edu/files/mist.pdf) By Gary King, and found a number of really great pieces of advice in it.
-I decided to sumarize the high-level sections of the paper.
+I decided to summarize the high-level sections of the paper.

 #### Regression and Residuals (ROR):